Pregnancy Discrimination Lawyer For Pregnant Workers And New Moms

 If you believe your rights were violated during your pregnancy or after you gave birth, contact us today for a confidential consultation.
 We handle employment discrimination throughout Northern California.

-Our pregnancy discrimination attorneys have held major employers accountable for pregnancy discrimination under the Family and Medical Leave Act (FMLA), the California Family Rights Act (CFRA), the Pregnancy Discrimination Act and the Americans with Disabilities Act (ADA).
+Our pregnancy discrimination attorneys have held major employers accountable for pregnancy discrimination under the Family and Medical Leave Act (FMLA), the CFRA, the Pregnancy Discrimination Act and the Americans with Disabilities Act (ADA).

 Under these state and federal laws: